Erdoğan unveils projects within government's 100-day action plan

-President Recep Tayyip Erdoğan on Friday unveiled his government's first 100-day action plan of Turkey's new presidential cabinet in the capital Ankara.
+President Recep Tayyip Erdoğan on Friday unveiled the first 100-day action plan of Turkey's new presidential cabinet in the capital Ankara.

 Erdoğan said they are planning to announce the Medium-Term Program by the end of August.